 Although the results must be interpreted with caution with respect to socioeconomic status, it has been shown that multilingualism is related to greater awareness, enhanced executive functioning and inhibitory control, greater personal enrichment, cultural transmission, and social benefits in typically developing children.
-Therefore, it is likely that children with ASD could enjoy the same benefits.
+Therefore, it is likely that autistic children could enjoy the same benefits.

 Many countries profit from multicultural influences and a monolingual environment is becoming more and more impossible – especially in Luxembourg, a country so rich in cultures and languages.
 Here, parents tend to be advised to restrict themselves to speaking only French with their child, since French is an official language of the country and facilitates access to more care and therapeutic services.
-However, as many of the families concerned do not have the French nationality or consider themselves native speakers of the language, this could probably lead to uncertainty, distress and complications regarding their interactions with their children.
+However, as many of the families concerned do not have the French nationality or consider themselves native speakers of the language, this could probably lead to uncertainty, distress, and complications regarding their interactions with their children.

-The data for this research was collected via an online questionnaire, which was offered in German, English and French versions.
+The data for this research was collected via an online questionnaire, which was offered in German, English, and French.
 The first part of the questionnaire included questions on the demographics, the linguistic proficiency, and education of the parent and the child respectively.
 Subsequently, parents were asked to report on the quality of communication with their child, whether they were given any advice on language use, and whether they agreed with these recommendations and why.
 The questionnaire also contained the Autism Spectrum Quotient-Child version (AQ-Child) questionnaire and the second edition of the Social Responsiveness Scale (SRS-2).
 The questionnaire had to be completed by a parent or legal guardian of the child.

 Our statistical analysis could not find any significant differences in children’s social skills depending on what and how many languages were spoken to them.
 This means that children’s abilities in social skills did not differ whether parents used only their mother tongue, only a foreign language, their mother tongue and other languages, or multiple languages without their mother tongue.